 developments.
 They are not usually found in very wooded areas

-because they like to forage on the ground.
+because they like to forage on open ground.
 Grackles will also

 forage in shallow water or in shrubs.
 The grackle has also been

-know to steal food from other birds.
-Grackles are omnivorous,
+known to steal food from other birds.
+Grackles are omnivorous

 even small birds.